notadeejay/rbc-training/data/Week 6 Day 1/02__Client Server Model__Reading.md

 https://http.cat/

-## Sending Get Requests using JQuery
+## Sending Get Requests using jQuery

 Since we want to just **read** information from the API's we're using, we want to send a **GET** request to our API.

-JQuery has a built in method for this:
+jQuery has a built in method for this:

 ```javascript
 $.get('url', function(data) {